akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 :::info
 To add several words at a time, separate them with comas "," or space.
 You can add up to 100 words at a time.
-Words are not case-sensitive: you can either type them all in lower or uppercases.
+Words are case-insensitive: you can either type them all in lower or uppercases.
 :::